abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 An embodiment of Heraclitus' view in the realm of category theory is the concept of *isomorphism invariance* that we implicitly touched several times.

 All categorical constructions that we covered (products/coproducts, initial/terminal objects, functional objects in logic) are *isomorphism-invariant*.
 Or, equivalently, they define an objects *up to an isomorphism*.

+{: .definition}

-Or, in other words, if there are two or more objects that are isomorphic to one another, and one of them has a given property, then the rest of them would to also have this property as well.
+> A property is called isomorphism-invariant when if there are two or more objects that are isomorphic to one another, and one of them has a given property, then the rest of them would to also have this property as well.

 In short, in category theory **isomorphism = equality**.